Brandon Dermer: Television

 Brandon Dermer co-created the character John Goblikon, the popular mascot for the metal band Nekrogoblikon, alongside Dave Rispoli and Alex Alereza.
 John Goblikon first appeared in the viral music video "No One Survives," directed by Dermer and starring Rispoli as John.
 The character's popularity led to the creation of the web series Right Now with John Goblikon (2015–2023), in which John humorously interviewed personalities from music and entertainment.
 In 2024, The web series was adapted into video podcast format, expanding its audience and featuring notable guests such as Andrew Santino, Pete Holmes, and Ron Funches.
 The growing popularity of John Goblikon has also led to the publication of a book, John Goblikon's Guide to Living Your Best Life, currently in development as a sitcom.
+In September 2025, the Right Now with John Goblikon podcast joined the All Things Comedy network.

 Music videos

 Brandon Dermer has directed numerous music videos, several of which have garnered special recognition (Vimeo Staff Picks, film festival showcases, or press accolades).
 Notable music videos directed by Dermer include: